aaronkjones/blog/content/post/home-assistant-security-system-part-2.md

 ![](https://i.imgur.com/iABCVUX.jpg)

 This part is tricky since each person's situation is different.
-In my case, there was an existing alarm panel that was installed when the house was built.
-I had to make the hole larger.
-I will share a couple takeaways from my experience.
+In my case, there was an existing alarm panel that was installed when the house was built (also the reason why the paint is mismatched in the picture above).
+I had to make the hole larger and I will share a couple takeaways from my experience.

-**Watch out for electrical lines**.
+- **Watch out for electrical lines**.
 Use a stud finder with wire detection and consulting an electrician.

-Using a level may not be the best way to go.
-Our house must be slightly uneven.
-If I had cut the hole level, it would have looked unlevel compared to the edge above it.
-Hard to explain, but if you have another hole or edge close by such as a power outlet, try measuring and using a level compared to that.
+- Using a level may not be the best way to go.
+If I had cut the hole perfectly level, it would have looked unlevel compared to the edge above it.
+This is hard to explain, but if you have another edge close by such as a shelf, make sure they line up evenly.

-Making a hole slightly smaller than the display back will allow you to *pop* the display snuggly in place.
+- Making a hole slightly smaller than the display back will allow you to *pop* the display snuggly in place.
 It is almost difficult to remove, so I don't have to worry about it falling out.
+However, drywall is not very durable around the edges, so time will tell if inserting and removing the display will wear the hole larger.

-The seal on the back of the display is not perfect.
+- The seal on the back of the display is not perfect.
 Drywall dust got in behind the glass, but I was able to blow it out with compressed air.
 I may seal the display with silicone in the future.

 ## Conclusion